Flag of Canada

 Application Tips

-• Apply Caramba when conditions are favourable for the development of disease.
+• Apply when conditions are favourable for disease development.

 When to Apply

-• Barley – 0.405L/acre (1L/ha) between full head emergence to up to 3 days after full emergence of main stem heads.
+full head emergence to 3 days after full emergence3

 How Much to Apply